The University of Wisconsin-Parkside invites applications for the position of IS Specialist.

 Reporting to the IT Client Services Manager, this position performs professional IS work related to ongoing technical support for users of computer technology and the campus-wide computer network.
 The person in this position is primarily responsible for daily break fix functions of Desktop Support; will also participate with scheduling and coordinating computer replacement during the annual campus wide Computer Replacement rollout.
 The individual in this position must possess strong interpersonal skills and be able to teach and train student workers.
 The position also serves as a team member for various technical projects.
 The incumbent is operating under general supervision.

-- At least 3 years of experience in a computer related area
+- 3 years of demonstrated experience in an IT user support field

-- Hands-on knowledge of Microsoft and Apple operating systems and Office productivity software
+- Demonstrated experience supporting Microsoft and Apple operating systems and Office productivity software

 - Experience working in higher education or government/non-profit organizations